 That is why self-care, self-compassion, and the support of trusted others are critical as you move forward.
 Put your plan in place now to shore up your sexual “sobriety” as you embark on deeper work.
 Perhaps you will need to focus first on establishing sufficient sexual sobriety before you even start that deeper work.

-No amount of emotional healing or personal growth will bring sufficient peace to anyone who continues to act on same-sex lust or other sexual behaviors that conflict with his spirituality, faith, values or morals, marital commitments or self-respect.
+No amount of emotional healing or personal growth will bring sufficient peace to anyone who continues to act on same-sex lust or other sexual behaviors that conflict with his spirituality, faith, values, marital commitments or self-respect.

 Learn more at: